Jeefrect/Interact/docs/how-to-make.md

 # Interact Animation Guide

 This guide describes how to make Kino custom objects compatible with Interact.
+The Interact mod triggers animations based on a specific naming format that it recognizes.

 The mod works with KINO custom objects and KINO car parts only!

 ## Clip naming